Argentina: Spanish Language and Argentinian Culture – CLOSED

 This is a Language and Culture dialogue that goes to Buenos Aires, Argentina for 4 weeks and then to El Calafate, Provincia de Santa Cruz (Patagonia) for 5 days.
 The students will take language classes at a language school, Bridge Argentina in downtown Buenos Aires as well as a culture class.
 There will be several guest speakers that will talk about Argentina’s history as well as its complex economy, Argentinian writers such as José Hernández, Jorge Luis Borges, Ernesto Sábato, an Architecture Tour of the city of Buenos Aires, the tango and its influence in Argentina’s culture.
 We will take a City Tour to get to know the city and its different neighborhoods, a visit to the Teatro Colón, the second most important Opera- Concert house in the world, visit Tigre and its delta, Colonia del Sacramento in Uruguay, a World Heritage site recognized by the UNESCO, visit the El Ateneo Gran Splendid bookstore, a real gem located in the old theatre that retains all the glory of an Italian opera house, go to the Estancia Don Silvano in Capilla del Señor and experience the gaucho’s life & folklore.
 In Patagonia we will visit the Parque Nacional los Glaciares & do trekking on the Glaciar Perito Moreno if the season opens when we get there!
 We will also volunteer at TAMA, an animal shelter & talk in two radio stations to bring awareness to the general public about the importance of helping the abandoned and abused dogs that live in the shelter under deplorable conditions, with no roof or heating enduring severe winters!

-Students will take a culture class to enhance their learning experience in a Spanish speaking country.
-There will be different guest speakers to talk about Argentinean history as well as its complex economy, Argentinean writers like Jorge Luis Borges, Julio Cortázar, José Hernández and the Martín Fierro, Argentina’s gaucho heritage, the tango and its influence in the society, Perón and its movement, Maradona and fútbol, an architectural tour of the aristocratic Buenos Aires such as Plaza San Martín and Palermo Chico,a City Tour the will show us the different neighborhoods in Buenos åires such as La Boca, San Telmo, Recoleta & its world renowned Cementerio de la Recoleta, Puerto Madero, los bosques de Palermo, a guided tour to the Teatro Colón, the cafés of Buenos Aires such as Las Violetas, Café Tortoni, Los Angelitos, as well as a visit to Colonia, Uruguay and El Calafate in Patagonia to do volunteer work at an animal shelter.
+- CLTR 4944: Cultural Engagement Abroad, NU Core humanities level 1 students will take a culture class to enhance their learning experience in a Spanish speaking country.
+There will be different guest speakers to talk about Argentinean history as well as its complex economy, Argentinean writers like Jorge Luis Borges, Julio Cortázar, José Hernández and the Martín Fierro, Argentina’s gaucho heritage, the tango and its influence in the society, Perón and its movement, Maradona and fútbol, an architectural tour of the aristocratic Buenos Aires such as Plaza San Martín and Palermo Chico,a City Tour that will show us the different neighborhoods in Buenos åires such as La Boca, San Telmo, Recoleta & its world renowned Cementerio de la Recoleta, Puerto Madero, los bosques de Palermo, a guided tour to the Teatro Colón, the cafés of Buenos Aires such as Las Violetas, Café Tortoni, Los Angelitos, as well as a visit to Colonia, Uruguay and El Calafate in Patagonia to do volunteer work at an animal shelter.

-Bridge Argentina is a language school in Buenos Aires that offers all levels of Spanish taught by native speakers.
+Bridge Argentina, A language school in Buenos Aires that offers all levels of Spanish taught by native speakers.
 The language groups are small, 6-7 students per class.

 - Online Dialogue of Civilizations application (available on OISP website and myNEU)